Mattias-Software/italtel_omega_1000/README.md

-# INDEX
-- scope of the project
-- current progress
-- backstory of the omega 1000
-- schematics
-- images credits

 ## Scope of the project

 The idea is to document this forgotten terminal*: with schematics, PCB scans, and ROMs dumps.